-Research shows there is a great disparity of vocabulary acquisition.
+Research shows there is a great disparity in vocabulary acquisition.
 Children enter school with "meaningful differences" in vocabulary knowledge.
-Race, ethnicity, gender and birth order do not seem to be an indicator of vocabulary knowledge but what does seem to matter is relative economic advantage.[1]
+Race, ethnicity, gender, and birth order do not seem to be an indicator of vocabulary knowledge but what does seem to matter is relative economic advantage.[1]
 Early elementary grades are a crucial time for reading development.
-By the end of third grade, students should make transition from learning to read to reading to learn.
-If reading is matered at this time, the road ahead is clear for achievement.Some students need exra support in these early years to develop and sharpen their reading skills.
+By the end of third grade, students should make the transition from learning to read to reading to learn.
+If reading is mastered at this time, the road ahead is clear for achievement.
+Some students need extra support in these early years to develop and sharpen their reading skills.
 This is how Read2Succeed helps developing readers.

 [1]Meaningful differences in the everyday experience of young American children.
 Baltimore: Paul H. Brookes.

-Improving Vocabulary - Read2Succeed program steps:
+Improving Vocabulary - Read2Succeed Program Steps:

 Step 1: Connect with the student.